Skip to footer content

 docker ps -q

-The command 'docker ps -q' will print only the running container ID image, which makes it nice and easy to feed the IDs to other Docker commands for batch acting.
+The command docker ps -q will print only the running container IDs, allowing you to easily feed the IDs to other Docker commands for batch actions.

 For example, one could stop every running container by combining this with docker stop: